christianroman/CRMotionView/README.md

 **Source files**

 Just clone this repository or download it in zip-file.
-Then you will find source files under CRMotionView directory.
+Then you will find source files under **CRMotionView** directory.
 Copy them to your project.

 Usage
 -----

-* Import the header file wherever you want to use:
+* Import the header file to your view controller:
 ```objc
 #import "CRMotionView.h"
 ```